moonydog12/JS30/32 - Form Validator/readme.md

    - Verify email is valid or not
    - Verify required fields are filled
    - Verify input lengths
-   - Verify two password are matched
+   - Verify two passwords are matched
 3. Hook functions to event listeners

 ## Note